meredithpascoe/MeredithsStoryMap.github.io/README.md

 - Leaflet: provides a popular map framework.
 You can also use MapBox, ESRI javascript API, Cesium, other map/virtual globe frameworks.

-- `optional`[Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/): offers a very large set of icons for multiple usages.
+- [Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/): offers a very large set of icons for multiple usages.

-- `optional`Google Fonts: provides customized web fonts which you can externally link from Google servers.
+- Google Fonts: provides customized web fonts which you can externally link from Google servers.

-- `optional` Bootstrap 4: provides additional web components, such as navigation bar, footer, etc.
+- Bootstrap 4: provides additional web components, such as navigation bar, footer, etc.

-- `optional` Chroma: makes color ramps for automatically generating map color schema.
+- Chroma: makes color ramps for automatically generating map color schema.